-Co.act Detroit: Commitment to Diversity Equity and Inclusion (Dei)
+Co.act Detroit: Commitment to Diversity Equity and Inclusion (DEI)

 Co.act continues to value diversity, equity and inclusion in our workplace and program offerings.
-We support meeting people where they are, collaborative problem solving and, removing barriers to resources, narrowing gaps in racial equity and challenging old systems and the status quo.
+We support meeting people where they are, collaborative problem-solving removing barriers to resources, eliminating gaps in racial equity and challenging the status quo.